nateemma/strategies/README.md

 3. trailing  (using OnlyProfitHyperOptLoss)

 If you try to optimise them all at once, you don't get good results.
-Also, not the use of different loss functions above
+Also, note the use of different loss functions above

 In my case, I tend to just run all of these spaces only on ComboHold, since that is what I actually use to trade.